Carson Meyer: Columbus Blue Jackets (2021–2024)

 After participating in the Blue Jackets' preseason, Meyer was assigned to the Monsters to begin the 2021–22 season.
 Meyer was recalled to Columbus on an emergency basis on February 9 as a replacement for Patrik Laine, who was suffering from a hand and wrist injury.
 Laine ended up playing in that night's game, and Meyer returned to Cleveland without having made his NHL debut.
 After scoring 16 goals and 27 points in 57 AHL games, Meyer was promoted again on April 3, and he made his NHL debut the following night, playing in the Blue Jackets' 4–3 overtime loss to the Boston Bruins.
 On April 5, Meyer picked up his first NHL goal and assist in a 4–2 win over the Philadelphia Flyers, bringing Columbus's seven-game losing streak to an end.

+Anaheim Ducks (2024–2025)

+On July 3, 2024, Meyer left the Blue Jackets as a free agent, having signed a one-year, $775k contract with the Anaheim Ducks.
+Meyer was placed on waivers during Anaheim's 2024 training camp and after going unclaimed, assigned to the Ducks AHL affiliate, the San Diego Gulls to begin the 2024–25 season.
+Meyer was limited to just 29 regular season games through injury with the Gulls, however was still an offensive threat in posting 9 goals and 21 points.

+Buffalo Sabres (2025–present)

+Concluding his contract with the Ducks, Meyer was signed as a free agent to a two-year, two-way contract with the Buffalo Sabres on July 1, 2025.

 International play

 Meyer was one of three members of the Tri-City Storm selected to represent the USHL at the 2015 World Junior A Challenge in Ontario.
 He scored in the opening game of the tournament, a 6–0 shutout rout of the Czech Republic, and Team USA took the bronze medal with a 7–1 win over Canada East.